Myleene Klass: Radio

 In February 2006, Klass began presenting the Sunday Breakfast programme on Classic FM, taking over from Aled Jones (who returned to this slot in 2016).
-She worked for several years on the station's early morning show on Saturdays and Sundays and since 2006 presents the Friday and Saturday evening Calm Classics programme (10 pm – 1 am).
+She worked for several years on the station's early morning show on Saturdays and Sundays and since 2006 presents the Friday and Saturday evening Calm Classics programme (10 pm – 1 am), and celebrated her 20th anniversary on the show in 2026.
 While working on the weekend morning show for Classic FM, she was also heard on London's Capital Radio on Sunday evenings from 8 to 10 pm.
 This show was also broadcast on GCap Media's One Network local commercial radio stations around the UK.

 On 27 May 2008, Klass presented the BBC Radio 2 show Friday Night is Music Night in front of a live audience at the Watford Colosseum in Watford, Hertfordshire.
 The recording of this show was broadcast on 18 July 2008.
 Klass presented various shows on TalkRADIO, filling in for James Whale and Jon Gaunt.

 Klass began presenting a Saturday drive-time show on Smooth Radio in 2014.